centreon/centreon-engine/doc/user/configuration/basics/passive_checks.rst

   * Centreon Engine will periodically execute a :ref:`check result reaper event <main_cfg_opt_check_result_reaper_frequency>` and scan the check result queue.
 Each service check result that is found in the queue is processed in the same manner
-  * regardless of whether the check was active or passive.
-Centreon Engine may send out notifications, log alerts, etc. depending on the check result information.

 The processing of active and passive check results is essentially identical.
 This allows for seamless integration of status information